 - State Bar of Georgia

-Mr. Shultz serves on the executive board for the Atlanta Legal Aid Society (past President).
-He is a trustee on the national board for the Boys & Girls Clubs of America and serves as past-President on the board for the A.R.
+Chad serves as the President on the executive board for the Atlanta Legal Aid Society.
+He is a trustee on the national board for the Boys & Girls Clubs of America and serves as past President on the board for the A.R.
 "Gus" Barksdale Boys & Girls Club in Conyers, GA.
-Additionally, Mr. Shultz is an adjunct professor at Emory Law School teaching an employment discrimination lab class, a position he has held since 2009.
+Additionally, Chad is an adjunct professor at Emory Law School teaching an employment discrimination lab class, a position he has held since 2009.